AlextheYounga/us-federal-code/usc/title-22-foreign-relations-and-intercourse/chapter-52-foreign-service/frontmatter.md

 4085.
 Entertainment and representation expenses.

 4086.
 Entitlement to vote in a State in a Federal election; preconditions; applicability.

+4087.
+Termination of residential or motor vehicle leases and telephone service contracts.

 #### SUBCHAPTER X—LABOR-MANAGEMENT RELATIONS ####